nickpelek/Financial_Consumer_Complaints/README.md

 With the *E.D.A.* i explored the consumer complaints to answer some key questions, such as:
 - Do consumer complaints have any seasonal patterns?
 - Which State has the most complaints?
-- Which products present the most complaints(+ What are their most common issues)?
+- Which products present the most complaints(+ What are their most common issue)?
 - How does the company typically resolve the complaints?

 ### Data Analysis Process (*SQL Queries*)